$23.85 Million in Sales Expected for Docebo Inc. (NASDAQ:DCBO) This Quarter

-Equities research analysts expect Docebo Inc. (NASDAQ:DCBO) to report $23.85 million in sales for the current quarter, according to Zacks Investment Research.
+Analysts expect Docebo Inc. (NASDAQ:DCBO) to announce sales of $23.85 million for the current quarter, according to Zacks Investment Research.
 Two analysts have issued estimates for Docebo’s earnings.
-The lowest sales estimate is $23.80 million and the highest is $23.90 million.
-The firm is expected to issue its next earnings results on Thursday, August 12th.
+The highest sales estimate is $23.90 million and the lowest is $23.80 million.
+The business is expected to issue its next quarterly earnings report on Thursday, August 12th.

-According to Zacks, analysts expect that Docebo will report full-year sales of $97.37 million for the current fiscal year, with estimates ranging from $94.20 million to $99.30 million.
-For the next fiscal year, analysts anticipate that the company will post sales of $133.37 million, with estimates ranging from $125.40 million to $140.40 million.
-Zacks’ sales calculations are an average based on a survey of sell-side research analysts that cover Docebo.
+On average, analysts expect that Docebo will report full year sales of $97.37 million for the current financial year, with estimates ranging from $94.20 million to $99.30 million.
+For the next fiscal year, analysts expect that the firm will post sales of $133.37 million, with estimates ranging from $125.40 million to $140.40 million.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of research firms that that provide coverage for Docebo.

-Docebo (NASDAQ:DCBO) last announced its earnings results on Thursday, May 13th.
-The company reported ($0.17) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of ($0.07) by ($0.10).
-The company had revenue of $21.74 million for the quarter, compared to analyst estimates of $19.97 million.
+Docebo (NASDAQ:DCBO) last posted its quarterly earnings data on Thursday, May 13th.
+The company reported ($0.17) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.07) by ($0.10).
+The firm had revenue of $21.74 million during the quarter, compared to analysts’ expectations of $19.97 million.

-Large investors have recently modified their holdings of the company.
-Toronto Dominion Bank acquired a new stake in shares of Docebo in the 4th quarter valued at $43,000.
-Zurcher Kantonalbank Zurich Cantonalbank acquired a new stake in shares of Docebo in the 1st quarter valued at $46,000.
-Shell Asset Management Co. boosted its stake in shares of Docebo by 67.6% in the 1st quarter.
-Shell Asset Management Co. now owns 1,081 shares of the company’s stock valued at $46,000 after purchasing an additional 436 shares in the last quarter.
-UBS Asset Management Americas Inc. acquired a new stake in shares of Docebo in the 1st quarter valued at $236,000.
-Finally, ExodusPoint Capital Management LP acquired a new stake in shares of Docebo in the 4th quarter valued at $350,000.
-Institutional investors own 30.68% of the company’s stock.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Shell Asset Management Co. raised its position in Docebo by 67.6% during the 1st quarter.
+Shell Asset Management Co. now owns 1,081 shares of the company’s stock valued at $46,000 after purchasing an additional 436 shares during the last quarter.
+Toronto Dominion Bank raised its position in Docebo by 97.4% during the 1st quarter.
+Toronto Dominion Bank now owns 1,315 shares of the company’s stock valued at $56,000 after purchasing an additional 649 shares during the last quarter.
+Zurcher Kantonalbank Zurich Cantonalbank purchased a new position in shares of Docebo during the 1st quarter worth approximately $46,000.
+Morgan Stanley grew its holdings in shares of Docebo by 32.0% during the 1st quarter.
+Morgan Stanley now owns 8,888 shares of the company’s stock worth $380,000 after acquiring an additional 2,157 shares during the period.
+Finally, ExodusPoint Capital Management LP purchased a new position in shares of Docebo during the 4th quarter worth approximately $350,000.
+30.68% of the stock is owned by institutional investors and hedge funds.

 About Docebo